daboobakar/github-gists/README.md

 GitHub-Gists uses the github API to do the following:

-1. View a list of public gists
+1. View a list of public gists :ballot_box_with_check:
 2. Search for gists within the public gists
 3. Login to GitHub
 4. Star a gist so it can found it later